Can Dogs Eat Nopales? What Do You Think?

 It’s essential to ensure the nopales you serve your dog are free of pesticides and other potentially dangerous chemicals.
 Cactus pads grown for human consumption may have been treated with pesticides or other poisonous agricultural chemicals in dogs.
 Choose organic nopales or carefully wash and prepare them to reduce pesticide exposure.

-Yes, with correct planning and cooking, you may produce a nopales diet for your dog at home.
+Yes, with correct planning and cooking, you may make natural dog treats with nopales or cacti for your dog at home.
 Here’s a quick recipe for incorporating nopales into your dog’s diet:

 Ingredients